-Silicon revisions C and higher support the addition of programmable hysteresis to the loop closure threshold, which can be enabled by setting HYSTEN = 1 (direct Register 108, bit 0).
+Programmable hysteresis to the loop closure threshold can be enabled by setting HYSTEN = 1 (direct Register 108, bit 0).
 The hysteresis is defined by LCRT (indirect Register 28) and LCRTL (indirect Register 43), which set the upper and lower bounds, respectively.